eadadi/8bit_cpu/README.md

 	JMP: Advance PP to given argument
 	LB: Read next byte to R0, then set R1 to the memory value at offset R0
 	WB: Read next byte to R0, then set memory offset R0 to R1
 	ADDI: Add a constant to R0.
-The constant is the consequent byte.
+The constant is the consequent byte
 	SUBI: Decrement a constant from R0.
-The constant is the consequent byte.
+The constant is the consequent byte
 	ADD: Sum R0 and R1 to R0
 	SUB: Sub R1 from R0 to R0
 	MV_R1: Move R0 to R1